Gain access to personalized product screening, the best pricing, rewards, and more!

 What to Look For

 Damaged gardens and overturned vegetation are signs of hare damage.
 They can potentially chew on piping.
 You will also want to search for hare droppings and tracks.
 Droppings will look like several round, hard balls.
-Hare tracks will look like ovals with 4 toes.
+Hare tracks will look like ovals with four toes.

 Treatment

-Step 1 - Remove Food Sources
+Step 1: Remove Food Sources

-Step 2 - Place the Trap
+Step 2: Place the Trap

 By now, you should have taken note of areas with high hare activity.
 These areas are where you will put your trap.
 Be sure to place your trap on an even surface.
-A hare might push or knock over the trap in order to reach the bait inside.
+A hare might push or knock over the trap to reach the bait inside.
 Place a brick or weight on top of the trap to avoid this.

-Step 3 - Bait and Set the Trap
+Step 3: Bait and Set the Trap

 You will then set your trap by pushing on the door lock and lifting the door plate.
-Keep the door plate lifted while pulling the trigger arm forward to set it.
+Keep the door plate lifted while pulling the trigger arm forward to put it.
 You will know it is set when the trigger arm's hook catches the door.

-Step 4 - Monitor the Trap
+Step 4: Monitor the Trap

 You will need to check the traps twice a day, preferably once in the morning and once in the evening.
-This is when you will refill bait if needed.
-Checking the trap frequently may dissuade hares from approaching the trap.
-Do not keep an animal trapped in the cage for longer than 24 hours.
+This is when you will refill bait if necessary.
+Checking the trap frequently may dissuade hares from approaching it.

-Step 5 - Relocate the Hare
+Step 5: Relocate the Hare

-Any non-target animals should be released immediately.
-Once you have captured a hare in your live trap, check your local authorities to make sure you are correctly relocating the animal.
-Approach the trap slowly and use a gentle voice.
 Place a towel over the cage to avoid frightening the hare.
 Once you have relocated far enough, carefully open the trap and release the animal.
 You can read more about releasing an animal from a live trap here.

 Prevention